Xqhare/neith/README.md

 - uses its own sql-like query langauge, Nql or NeithQueryLanguage
 - convenience functions for the max, min entry of a column and length of a table!
 - surprisingly Neith does not require that much more code than most other db implementations

-## Roadmap

 - Toggleable autosave to disk
 - Transform a ram-only database into a normal one, and save its contents

+## Roadmap

+Neith is considered Feature complete, this may change in the future though.

 ## Design and philosophy of Neith